anusha-murali/anusha-murali.github.io/DP/domino.md

 **Recurrent expression for $g(n)$**

-We note that the type $P$ structure from Case 3 above, shown in the right below, can be constructed in the following 2 ways:
+We note that a type $P$ structure, shown in the right below, can be constructed in the following 2 ways:

-**(A)** It can be constructed by adding a tromino to a $2 \times (n-3)$ rectangular grid as shown below.
+**I** It can be constructed by adding a tromino to a $2 \times (n-3)$ rectangular grid as shown below.

 <p align = "center">
 <img width="500" alt="domino_5" src="https://github.com/user-attachments/assets/29194a65-c22e-48ae-8172-7ad39d7eec1d" />